 Innovation through Collaboration

-Chemists and biologists are increasingly confronted with questions that require interdisciplinary expertise to answer.
+Chemists and biologists are increasingly confronted with questions that require interdisciplinary expertise.
 In fact, the foremost questions of basic and applied research can only be tackled and resolved through close collaboration among professionals with different but overlapping scientific backgrounds.

-Konstanz Research School Chemical Biology (KoRS-CB) aims to prepare the next generation of chemical biologists to tackle one of the great challenges of the future: explaining the processes of life in chemical terms.
+The Konstanz Research School Chemical Biology (KoRS-CB) prepares the next generation of chemical biologists to tackle one of the great challenges of the future: Explaining the processes of life in chemical terms.
 We have created an academic environment that fosters interdisciplinary education and research, thereby dissolving the traditional boundaries between research disciplines.
-This is the aim, too, of the Collaborative Research Center (CRC) "Chemical and Biological Principles of Cellular Proteostasis" which is closely related to our graduate school.
+Closely related to our graduate school: the Collaborative Research Center (CRC) "Chemical and Biological Principles of Cellular Proteostasis".

 Training Tomorrow's Scientific Leaders

 Ever since the human genome was sequenced, untangling the intricate network of molecular interactions that govern physiological processes has become a major focus of investigation in both basic and applied research.
 A potential key to understanding the mechanisms that determine and control biological processes is the comprehensive characterisation of individual proteins and their interaction with small and macromolecular ligands.